nobuto-m/dotfiles/README.md

 1. boot up with the USB stick

-1. install Ubuntu Desktop with the options below
+1. install Ubuntu Desktop with the options below (NOTE: installer may crash due to [LP: #1751252](https://launchpad.net/bugs/1751252).
+In that case, apply [the workaround](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes#line-403))
    * Encrypt the new Ubuntu installation for security (dm-crypt with LUKS)

 1. Shrink / to 120G